ebullient/campaign-notes/compendium/Leilon/Aubreys Peculiarities Shoppe.md

 ## For Sale

 ## NPCs

 ```dataview
 list from #place/town/leilon/aubreys-peculiarities
 where type = "npc"
 ```

 ## History
-The party crossed Alderleaf farm fields on the way to and from the Redbrand Hideout.

 ```dataview
 list from #place/town/leilon/aubreys-peculiarities and "logs"